tier6tank/doubles/dupfinder/readme.txt

 Windows: simply copy the executable (dbl.exe) and the cygwin1.dll file (if present)
          for example to C:\windows, so that you can call it from the commandline from every directory

-Unix:    copy the executable (dbl) to /bin, so that you can call it from every directory -- this is old information
+Unix:    copy the executable (dbl) to /usr/local/bin (if that is not in your path, choose /bin),
-         due to wxWidgets overhead --
+         so that you can call it from every directory

 USAGE:
 -------